UF-ACE/ACE_Website/README.md

 `package.json`: contains, among other things, frontend dependencies and execution scripts.
 Note that these scripts must be called from within the client directory to be executed. `npm run build` is used to create a production build.

 ## server
-Contains code responsible for backend functionality.
+Contains code responsible for backend functionality and database communication.
 Contained file locations are:

 `/control`: contains functions for retrieving, editing, deleting, and creating each of the data types that are stored in our database.